wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-form-processing/includes/2-create-first-model.md

 ## Summary and train

-After you have selected your fields, follow these steps:
+After you have tagged all documents across all collections, follow these steps:

 1. Select **Next**.
 2. Review the summary of your model's details.
 If everything looks acceptable, select **Train**.